schlatterbeck/pgapack/docs/sphinx/part1.rst

 Differential Evolution (DE) is an evolutionary algorithm (EA) invented by Price and Storn in the 1990’s [SP95]_, [SP97]_, [PSL05]_.
-It is used with floating-point genes and uses differences of individuals (floating-point vectors) which are added to another vector to form a *donor* vector which is then crossed-over with an existing individual.
+It is used with floating-point and integer genes and uses differences of individuals (floating-point vectors) which are added to another vector to form a *donor* vector which is then crossed-over with an existing individual.
 The algorithm is described in more detail in section :ref:`sec:mutation`.
 Since in PGAPack the DE algorithm is implemented in a mutation strategy, typically for DE a strategy with only mutation is selected, see :c:func:`PGASetMixingType` with